-It's a good idea to get a hotel room, because otherwise, your sewing machine will stare at you with its big sad expensive empty bobbin eyes, pleading with you to speed things up by zigzagging your EPP pieces together with invisible thread!
-Which defeats the purpose - EPP is all about taking the slow boat!
+It's a good idea to go to a hotel room, because otherwise, at home, your sewing machine will stare at you with its big sad expensive empty bobbin eyes, pleading with you to speed things up by zigzagging your EPP pieces together with invisible thread!
+Which, to me, defeats the purpose - EPP is all about taking the slow boat!

 So consider marrying or befriending someone who will be travelling to a conference soon, in a field in which you are illiterate (physics in my DH's case), so you won't be tempted to attend their meetings, and will instead experience the glorious bliss of sitting in your hotel room and hand-sewing slow, dangerous angles.